turingschool/curriculum-site/module4/projects/capstone/evaluation.md

 ## Self Assessment

-Self assessment is a required part of the project.
-Failure to submit the self-assessment will result in a failure for the project.
-It is an opportunity for you to reflect on your work, identify areas for improvement, share your successes, and celebrate your accomplishments.
+Self assessment is a required part of the project. **Failure to submit the self-assessment will result in a failure for the project.** It is an opportunity for you to reflect on your work, identify areas for improvement, share your successes, and celebrate your accomplishments.
 Self evaluation is also common in professional environments.
 Typically this happens during your annual review (or whatever cadence your company uses).

 You should include the following in your self assessment:
+* Share feedback you gave to at least two teammates. _Remember, feedback is a kindess and helps us grow.
+Feedback should be specific, actionable, and kind._
+  * You can copy and paste feedback from Slack if written or summarize if verbal
-* Share feedback you have received from at least two teammates
+* Share feedback you received from at least two teammates
   * You can copy and paste feedback from Slack if written or summarize if verbal
 * List your contributions to the project
   * Can be submitted as issues you completed or as a list of tasks/features you implemented